mlatcl/advds/_lamd/generalised-linear-models.md

 2. The Jarque-Bera test (p<0.001) indicates non-normal residuals
 3. There's significant skewness (2.314) and kurtosis (10.325) in the residuals

-Despite these statistical issues, the model captures the major trends in marathon times across different historical periods better than a simple linear regression would.
+Despite these statistical issues, the model captures the major trends in marathon times across different historical periods better than a simple linear regression would.}

 \include{_ml/includes/logistic-regression.md}